jeffreykegler/personal/timeline.md

 # 4th BCE: Pannini's description of Sanskrit

 In India, Pannini creates
-a sophisticated description of the Sanskrit language, exact and complete, and including pronunciation.
+an exact and complete description of the Sanskrit language, including pronunciation.
 Sanskrit
 could be recreated using nothing but Pannini's grammar.
 Pannini's grammar is probably the first formal system of any kind, predating Euclid.